No-kill movement timeline: History of Best Friends Animal Society

 Best Friends Animal Society launches No-Kill Utah (NKUT), an initiative to achieve no-kill in Utah by 2019.

-Los Angeles has reduced the number of animals being killed in shelters by 50 percent, and is on-track to become a no-kill city over the next two years.
+Los Angeles has reduced the number of animals being killed in shelters by 50 percent.

 APRA (Atlanta Pet Rescue and Adoption) joins Best Friends Animal Society, leading the way for no-kill to spread throughout the southeast.